“Everything is cooler in Kula”–or so the expression goes.

-From superb restaurants and one-of-a-kind activities to some of the most splendid vistas on the island, Kula offers up a whole new side of paradise.
+From superb restaurants and one-of-a-kind activities to some of the most splendid vistas on the island from up high on Haleakala, Kula offers up a whole new side of paradise.

 Whether you’re spending a day away from the beach crowds or honeymooning in an upcountry B & B, here are 9 ways to enjoy every minute of your Kula stay:

 There are no Starbucks in this pasture-y part of the island, where mist clings to the slopes in veils and bright jacarandas grow in droves.

 Start off your Kula trip by scoring a seat at Grandma’s Coffeehouse, where you can cherish soaring vistas of the outlying islands while sipping the proprietor’s excellent coffee, which is 100% organic and roasted in-house.
 Ask for local beans.
 It’s no secret that Maui coffee is considered as good as Kona, if not better!